babbins/baird-guitars/src/pages/guitars/nw-1.md

 \-One piece mahogany top and sides with a mahogany back

-\-Ebony fingerboard with mahogany neck
+\-Ebony fingerboard with bolt-on mahogany neck